 A Digital Adoption Platform (DAP) helps users adopt digital systems.
-It improves employee training, provides interactive learning by facilitating learning in the flow of work and helps with user on-boarding.
+It improves employee training & support, provides interactive learning by facilitating learning in the flow of work and helps with user on-boarding.

 Let's think of a car analogy.
 Wouldn't it be easier if you knew how fast you were going and how much gas you had left in the tank without having to look away from the windshield?
 A DAP is similar to being able to see your speedometer and your fuel gauge when you are looking at your windshield instead of having to look down at the gauges in the dashboard.
 The rest of the information is still available on the dashboard, but the most critical information is available to you without looking away from your main viewpoint.